agile-dev-assignments/project-setup-team-ikedacho-visionary/CONTRIBUTING.md

 # Guide to Contributing
 *   Project's Values
-    *   Project value: O-zone’s value is to create an efficient social media management platform.
+    *   Project value: O-zone's value is to create an efficient social media management platform.
 Users could create, publish and analyze contents they and others post on various social media accounts.
 *  Team Norms
     *   Members should all try their best to work cooperatively for the final workable product.
     *   Members must join team stand-ups three times a week on Monday, Wednesday, and Saturday at 10 PM EST. mandatorily.
-The team would clarify each member’s job for the week on Monday stand-ups and update the Task Board accordingly; Team would also check progress on Wednesday stand-ups and all works assigned on Monday should be expected to be done on Friday.
+The team would clarify each member's job for the week on Monday stand-ups and update the Task Board accordingly; Team would also check progress on Wednesday stand-ups and all works assigned on Monday should be expected to be done on Friday.
     *   Definition of Done:
         *   Work should be only considered done when it satisfies agreed user stories.
         *   Each new feature added should be only considered done after getting peer reviewed and passed tests before merging.